mrisen/inet-showcases/wireless/qos/doc/index.rst

 About 802.11 QoS
 ----------------

-The MAC uses the Enhanced distributed channel access (EDCA) technique - which is part of the Hybrid coordination function (HCF) - to implement the QoS features, instead of the Distributed coordination function (DCF).
+In 802.11, the MAC uses the Enhanced distributed channel access (EDCA) technique - which is part of the Hybrid coordination function (HCF) - to implement the QoS features, instead of the Distributed coordination function (DCF).
-Packets are classified into four access categories, each with a different priority.
+In EDCA, packets are classified into four access categories, each category having a different priority.
 The categories from lowest to highest priority are the following:

 - Background